smcclab/smc-course/_assessments/04-lens-performance.md

 | 6 Jun    | 12:00    | G01       | Machine Musician     | 11:00       | Mingrui   |
 | 6 Jun    | 14:00    | G10       | Pixelated Players    | 13:00       | Sandy     |
 | 6 Jun    | 15:00    | G09       | Midi Masters         | 14:00       | Mingrui   |
+{% endcomment %}

 ### Arrival and Warmup

-You must arrive at the School of Music **60 minutes before your scheduled performance time**.
+You must arrive at the venue **60 minutes before your scheduled performance time**.
 A tutor will meet you at the entrance and guide your group to a [greenroom](https://www.dictionary.com/browse/greenroom) where you can test your setups and get ready with your group.
 This tutor will stay with you throughout your concert experience to make sure you know where to go.

 The schedule for each ensemble is as follows (times in minutes relative to your performance time).

-- -60m **Arrive at School of Music**, meet your tutor at the front, move to "green room" to test setups and get ready
+- -60m **Arrive at venue**, meet your tutor at the front, move to "green room" to test setups and get ready
-- -30m **Pack up in green room** and get ready to move to Llewellyn Hall
+- -30m **Pack up in green room** and get ready to move to the venue
-- -20m **arrive at Llewellyn Hall** and get ready to walk carefully on stage when previous group finishes
+- -20m **arrive at the venue** and get ready to walk carefully on stage when previous group finishes
 - -15m when other group is finished, come onto stage and plug in laptops (HDMI + power supplies)
 - -10m - Confirm sound and video coming out of each laptop
 - 00m!
 (Concert time), stop testing, get ready for first piece